Jacorb90/Prestige-Tree/docs/buyables.md

 - id: **Assigned automagically**.
 It's the "key" which the buyable was stored under, for convenient access.
       The buyable in the example's id is 11.

+Sell One/Sell All:

+Including a sellOne or sellAll function will cause an additional button to appear beneath the buyable.
+They are functionally identical, but "sell one" appears above "sell all".
+You can also use them for other things.

+sellOne/sellAll(): **optional**, Called when the button is pressed.
+The standard use would be to decrease/reset the amount of the buyable,
+                   And possibly return some currency to the player.

+canSellOne/canSellAll(): **optional**, booleans determining whether or not to show the buttons.
+If  "canSellOne/All" is absent but
+                         "sellOne/All" is present, the appropriate button will always show.